 Safety of drinking tea

-In moderate amounts, drinking tea is safe for most people.
-Many teas contain caffeine.
-Some people who are sensitive to caffeine may feel jittery or anxious if they drink too much-caffeinated tea.
-For some people, both caffeine and tea can be a migraine trigger.
-If caffeine or tea is a trigger, do not drink tea in an effort to ease migraine pain.
+Some people who are sensitive to caffeine may feel jittery or anxious if they drink too much caffeinated tea.
+For some people, both caffeine and tea can be migraine triggers.
+If caffeine or tea is a trigger for you, do not drink tea in an effort to ease migraine pain.

-Women who are pregnant or breastfeeding should discuss the safety of drinking various teas with their doctor.
+Women who are pregnant or breastfeeding should discuss the safety of drinking different teas with their doctor.
 Several herbal teas may contain chemicals that interfere with prescription and over-the-counter drugs.
 Headache, anxiety, and medication interference are not all the possible side effects of tea.
 Patients should talk to their doctor about what to expect when using tea as a migraine treatment.1-7